redhat-cop/container-pipelines/basic-spring-boot-tekton/README.md

   * OpenShift 4.1+ is required
   * [Red Hat OpenJDK 1.8](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift) image is required
 * Access to GitHub
-* [Tekton Operator](https://github.com/openshift/tektoncd-pipeline-operator) In order to use Tekton pipelines you need to install the Tekton operator.
+* [Tekton Operator](https://github.com/openshift/tektoncd-pipeline-operator) In order to use Tekton pipelines you need to install the Tekton operator (at least version v1.0.1).
 To do that go to ***Catalog***-> ***Operator Hub*** page of you admin console.
 Look for ***OpenShift Pipelines Operator*** and install it.
 The default settings are fine for this demo.
 You can also automate the installation of the Tekton operator, but this is outside the scope of this demo.
 * [Tekton CLI](https://github.com/tektoncd/cli)
 * *Highly recommended*: [tekton dashboard](https://github.com/tektoncd/dashboard)